 Here in Tampa Bay, we get so much lightning that we named our pro hockey team after it.

 Although Tampa Bay sometimes gets called the “Lightning Capital of the World,” there’s a stronger argument for calling us the Lightning Capital of the United States, based on the astounding number of thunderstorms we get every summer.
-Because of Tampa's unique geography, Florida averages six deaths and nearly 40 injuries per year from lightning strikes, easily leading the nation.
+Because of Tampa's unique geography, Florida averages 5 deaths and nearly 20 injuries per year from lightning strikes.